-Sweden vs Switzerland was probably the least appetizing last 16 encounter on paper and it fairly lived up to it.
+Sweden vs Switzerland was probably the least appetizing of the last 16 encounters on paper and it fairly lived up to it.

 Not much to say here other than the Swedish women in the crowd looked hot – don’t they always? – and a pretty tame and uneventful affair was settled via a deflected Emil Forsberg goal which was a pretty apt decider in this game.

 So Sweden is through to the quarters to face the winner of this evenings England vs Colombia encounter.
 Both will fancy their chances against a hard-working, resolute and determined Sweden team that appears to lack any kind of creativity on the pitch but a shed load of sex appeal, off it.

 So it’s England vs Colombia and I’m watching this one on the couch.

 It’s on ITV which means the excruciating commentary of Clive Tyldesley and Glenn Hoddle.

 You expect commentators to be biased for their home nation.
 It comes with the territory but these two just take it beyond the pale.

 The usual bullshit of ‘England expects!’ is stated as the game kicks off and then we get down to it.